matthewsides/Glossary-Of-Tech-Terms/README.md

 #### Characteristics of Event Driven

+▪ Service Orientated

+▪ It can be time driven meaning that specific code may run at a certain time (pre-set trigger).

+▪ It uses event handlers, which is a type of function or method that runs a specific action when a specific event is triggered.

+▪ Event Driven programming is typically visual, ensuring its simplicity and ease of development

+▪

 ### Object Orientated

 Object-oriented programming (OOP) is a programming paradigm organized around objects rather than "actions" and data rather than logic.

 #### Characteristics of Object Orientated

+▪ It emphasis in own data rather than procedure.

+▪ It is based on the principles of inheritance, polymorphism, encapsulation and data abstraction.

+▪ It implements programs using the objects.

+▪ Data and the functions are wrapped into a single unit called class so that data is hidden and therefore safe from accidental alternation.

+▪ Objects communicate with each other through functions.

+▪ New data and functions may be added whenever necessary.

 ## [3] Algorithms